tatsujb/installFAFscript/README.md

 it will ask to restart.

-when steam starts again use steam's icon in the notifications area to quit steam.
+when steam starts again use steam's icon in the notifications area to quit steam (or close it instead of logging back in).

 ### 5th